 Definition of Supply under GST, Meaning of Supply Under GST.
 Goods and Services Tax (GST) envisages two types of supply, intra state and interstate.
 The following table illustrates the nature of supply.
 It is important to know whether a given supply is interstate or intra-state.
 The tax or taxes payable are different in each case.
 For example, IGST is payable for interstate supply and CGST +SGST is payable for intra-state supply

-Definition of ‘supply’ Under section 2(92) read with section 3 ‘supply’ includes all forms of supply of goods and/or services such as sale, transfer, barter, exchange, licence, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business.
+Definition of Supply under GSTDefinition of ‘supply’ Under section 2(92) read with section 3 ‘supply’ includes all forms of supply of goods and/or services such as sale, transfer, barter, exchange, licence, rental, lease or disposal made or agreed to be made for a consideration by a person in the course or furtherance of business.
 Schedule I specified the supply.

 - (a) activities or transactions specified in schedule III; or

 - (b) activities or transactions undertaken by the Central Government, a State Government or any local authority in which they are engaged as public authorities as specified in Schedule IV,

 - (a) a supply of goods and not as a supply of services; or

 - (b) a supply of services and not as a supply of goods; or

 - (c) neither a supply of goods nor a supply of services.

 - (a) a composite supply comprising two or more supplies, one of which is a principal supply, shall be treated as a supply of such principal supply;